dxc-technology/halstack-style-guide/components/dropdown/README.md

 ## Appearance

-Dropdowns have the same look as select components, the difference is that while select is only to collect user's data into a form, dropdown can be used in a variety of scenarios.
+Dropdowns have a similar look and behaviour to select components, the difference is that while select is only to collect user's data into a form, dropdown can be used in a variety of scenarios.

 From header menus to executing different actions, dropdowns can be useful as a list of items that will be shown when the user clicks or hovers their main parent that will trigger the pop up with the options.